foss-for-synopsys-dwc-arc-processors/gcc/gcc/config/arc/arc.md

 (define_attr "length_lock" "no,yes" (const_string "no"))

-;; The length variations of ARCompact can't be expressed with the traditional ;; mechanisms in a way that avoids infinite looping in shorten_branches.
-;; Given a set of potentially short insns, we could express the effect of ;; arc_verify_short returing zero as an alignment of the current or the ;; following insn, depending on alignment.
-;; However, which branch / jump insns are potentially short in turn depends ;; on instruction length.
-(define_attr "lock_length" "" (const_int 0))

 ;; Length (in # of bytes, long immediate constants counted too).
 ;; ???
 There's a nasty interaction between the conditional execution fsm ;; and insn lengths: insns with shimm values cannot be conditionally executed.